Skip to main content

 kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} apply -f ./policy.yaml

-1. This schedules the guestbook stateless application into ${NOVA_WORKLOAD_CLUSTER_1}.
+1. Next, we schedule the guestbook application into the workload cluster, ${NOVA_WORKLOAD_CLUSTER_1}.

 kubectl --context=${NOVA_CONTROLPLANE_CONTEXT} apply -f examples/sample-policy/guestbook-all-in-one.yaml -n guestbook